Print Page | Contact Us | Sign In | Register

 Prepayment Review Update and Call to Action

-MHCA is aware that providers have many questions and are anxious about if, and when, they’ll receive payment from UCare for 2025 services and for the few UCare programs that still exist in 2026.
+MHCA is also aware that providers have many questions and are anxious about if, and when, they’ll receive payment from UCare for 2025 services and for the few UCare programs that still exist in 2026.
 MHCA is in communication with the company tasked with managing the UCare assets and administering them.
-We are awaiting further information on the reimbursement timing and process and will update members when we have more information.
+We are awaiting further information on the reimbursement timing and process for the 2025 claims and will update members when we have more information.

-MHCA is also advocating for funds to be made available to home care agencies, to ensure client services continue.
-In the meantime, it would help MHCA’s advocacy efforts to know if you are awaiting claims payments from UCare and for what year, the percent of your agency’s revenue that was from UCare in 2025, and when you expect to take further action (staff layoffs, client discharges, etc).
-MHCA will aggregate this information, to ensure confidentiality.
+MHCA will continue to advocate for funds to be made available to home care agencies, to ensure client services continue.
+In the meantime, it would help MHCA’s advocacy efforts to know if you are awaiting claims payments from UCare and for what year, the percent of your agency’s revenue that was from UCare in 2025, and when you expect to further action, such as staff layoffs, client discharges will be required.
+MHCA will aggregate this information to ensure confidentiality.
 Please send that to pduncan@mnhomecare.org.

 Minnesota Health Care Programs (MHCP) Must Grant Electronic Health Record Access to State Medical Review Team (SMRT)